 - public final void setPriority(int newPriority): java.lang.Thread.setPriority() method changes the priority of thread to the value newPriority.
 This method throws IllegalArgumentException if value of parameter newPriority goes beyond minimum(1) and maximum(10) limit.

-Output: Main thread priority : 6 t1 thread priority : 6
+main thread priority : 6 t1 thread priority : 6

-- If we are using thread priority for thread scheduling then we should always keep in mind that underlying platform should provide support for scheduling based on thread priority.
+- If we are using thread priority for thread scheduling then we should always keep in mind that the underlying platform should provide support for scheduling based on thread priority.

 This article is contributed by Dharmesh Singh.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.